-Southeastern Oklahoma State University accepts credits earned at junior and senior colleges that are accredited by the regional accrediting associations, such as the Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
-Students transferring from junior community colleges need to be aware that a minimum of 60 semester hours of course work (excluding physical education activity courses) applied toward the bachelor's degree must be earned at a senior institution.
+Southeastern Oklahoma State University accepts credits earned at two and four year colleges that are accredited by a regional accrediting association, such as the Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
+Students transferring from two-year community colleges need to be aware that a minimum of 60 semester hours of course work (excluding physical education activity courses) applied toward the bachelor's degree must be earned at a senior institution.

-Work taken at junior or community colleges cannot be counted in meeting the upper-division requirements of

-Southeastern Oklahoma State University, even if the course is equated to a 3000/4000 level course at Southeastern.
+Work taken at two-year community colleges cannot be counted in meeting the upper-division requirements of Southeastern Oklahoma State University, even if the course is equated to a 3000/4000 level course at Southeastern.
 Upper-division requirements relate to junior and senior (3000/4000 level) courses of study.